 As an opener of spaces for artists, and especially emerging artists, you have to think about: What’s the point?
 Why am I bothering to have these programs that are hard to pull off, that have no funding, that get people together?

 SD: What would an example of one of these programs be?

-In that sense, I remember one time Holly Hughes was talking about WOW Café in the ’80s, and talked about going to that tiny, tiny space for women and for queers as almost like going to church, because it was a place where they felt they were creating the possibility for their very existence in a world that wasn’t really there for them.
-When I’ve talked to folks that talk about the black church, for example, [there’s a] whole trajectory of worlds in which they were under Jim Crow or worse.
+In that sense, I remember one time Holly Hughes was talking about WOW Café in the ’80s, and she talked about going to that tiny, tiny space for women and for queers as almost like going to church, because it was a place where they felt they were creating the possibility for their very existence in a world that wasn’t really there for them.
+When I’ve talked to folks that talk about the black church, for example, whole trajectory of worlds in which they were under Jim Crow, or worse.
 But within the structures of the church, they had power.
 There was an actual structure, structures of respect and of something that did not exist out there in the world where they were still being called “boy.”
-So, I understood that when she said it was like going to church, it’s like: Yes.
+So, I understood when she said it was like going to church, it’s like: Yes.
 In here, we are creating this world for ourselves first, and that matters.
-Because without that, then how do you then go out there?
+Because without that, how do you then go out there?